2026 United States House of Representatives elections in New Jersey: District 11

 The 11th district is centered in Morris County and includes the outer suburbs of the New York metropolitan area, including the towns of Montclair and Morristown.
-The incumbent is Democrat Mikie Sherrill, who was re-elected with 56.5% of the vote in 2024.
-Sherrill is currently the Governor-elect of New Jersey after winning the 2025 election.
-The seat will become vacant once Sherrill resigns her seat and is set to be sworn in as governor of New Jersey in January 20, 2026, a special election will be announced on a later date to fill the remainder of her term.
+The incumbent was Democrat Mikie Sherrill, who was re-elected with 56.5% of the vote in 2024.
+The seat became vacant on November 20, 2025, after Sherrill won the 2025 election for governor of New Jersey.
+A special election was held on April 16, 2026, to fill the remainder of her term.
+Analilia Mejia won the special election to fill the remainder of Sherrill's term, and has declared intention to seek a full term this November.